kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 Control-FREEC provides, ironically, the least control when it comes to restricting the calling region.
 The tool provides no way to restrict calling with intervals.
-Calling can only be controled at the chromosome level using the `chr_len` input.
+Calling can only be controlled at the chromosome level using the `chr_len` input.

 ### Whole Exome Sequencing (WXS) Interval Preparation